openpgpjs/openpgpjs/README.md

 #### Encrypt and decrypt *Uint8Array* data with a password

-Encryption will use the algorithm specified in config.preferredCipherAlgorithm (defaults to aes256), and decryption will use the algorithm used for encryption.
+Encryption will use the algorithm specified in config.preferredSymmetricAlgorithm (defaults to aes256), and decryption will use the algorithm used for encryption.

 ```js
 (async () => {